Amman 1 Day Itinerary

 Shams El Balad restaurant

 What to eat, and especially how to eat well in Amman?
 Don’t forget that the local gastronomy is just crazy in Jordan!
-And believe me, there are many restaurants in Amman that will allow you to taste traditional Jordanian dishes.
+And believe me, many restaurants in Amman will allow you to taste traditional Jordanian dishes.
 So, ready to treat yourself?

 WHERE TO STAY IN AMMAN?